 We have a 200 meter range with a 20 bench covered firing line area that is adjoined to a dedicated pistol area.
 The rifle/pistol range has it's own climate controlled range house and restroom facilities.
 Snacks and drinks are available for purchase in the range house.
 Shooters provide their own paper targets.
 Target stands and bases are available to use free of charge.
 The rifle/pistol range is supervised by volunteer range safety officers.
+Steele Targets now avaiilable at the rifle range.
+Please bring Spray paint if you would like to see your hits.

 RANGE SAFETY OFFICERS (RSO's) MUST BE PRESENT BEFORE ANYONE CAN USE THE RIFLE PISTOL RANGE.